PranabNandy/BeagleBone-Black-Platform-Bring-Up/README.md

 4. [The Beaglebone Black and Device Tree Overlays](http://www.ofitselfso.com/BeagleNotes/Beaglebone_Black_And_Device_Tree_Overlays.php)
 3. [Sharing internet using Network-Over-USB in BeagleBone Black](https://elementztechblog.wordpress.com/2014/12/22/sharing-internet-using-network-over-usb-in-beaglebone-black/)

-#### Why use BeagleBone Black​ ?
+### Why use BeagleBone Black​ ?

 -	Because it's an Open Source Platform (i.e open hardware board), taht makes a big difference if you need to redesign a complete board with only your needed functionnality.
 The number of GPIO pins available makes it amazing for extending the boards capability.
 -	For interacting with the physical world, the BB has 7 analog input channels, while the RPi has none.
 The BBB has a Programmable Realtime Unit (PRU) Subsystem that allows for much faster GPIO usage.
 -	You can also install Android relatively easy onto here so if that’s a deal breaker then Beaglebone is for you.
 However, I did find Android a little slow on the Beaglebone.
 I would personally pick the Beaglebone Black if I were looking into more device or circuitry based projects.
+-	Most of the companies ,what they do is , **they take the BBB hardware design, like part numbers, schematics , BOM etc and they add customer specific add-ons or features then release the product to the market.**

 #### We will focus on upstream components: